Puerto Armuelles: Road expansion and port

 During President Martinelli's term, money was allocated to widen the road to Puerto Armuelles from a two-lane into a four-lane road.
 This is the road that links Puerto Armuelles to the Pan-American Highway (called the "InterAmericana" in Panama) at Paso Canoas.
 Paso Canoas is the border town of Costa Rica and Panama, on the Pan-American Highway.

 According to the Panama government, one of the key reasons for this road expansion project is to service a proposed deep container port outside of Puerto Armuelles.
 The proposal is for this multi-purpose port to include 217 storage facilities, a deepwater container, a future cruise ship port, and a marina.
 The idea is that the expanded road and the proposed port would create what the Panama government is callings a 4 lane “dry canal” highway connecting Puerto Armuelles to Chiriqui Grande on the Caribbean side of Panama.
 They are hopeful that it would have a similar economic effect as the “wet canal” in Panama City.

-As of February 2016, the road expansion is about 75% complete.
-There are parts of the road, notably through the town of Progresso as well as most of the bridges that still need to be expanded.